263 pointsby pseudolus4 months ago36 comments

 As far as betting markets being accurate goes, I have no opinion or experience for that as I don't play those types of betting games.
 It could be very useful, but I don't really care if I am right or wrong overall, I will and do change my views if I am wrong (sidebar: would an ideologue do that I wonder?).
 I used to be a much different person, politically, and as I learn new things I change my view of the world over time.
 My bet with my worldviews is that I go out and do things that align with those views, the prize is that the things I do make a positive difference.

-• baq2 days ago
+• andyjohnson04 months ago

 > One similarly structured craft (thin and tall) reached the Moon a year ago, and also eventually toppled.